 Make & handling

-- As the Echo PB-9010T and the Stihl BR 800 C-E MAGNUM® do not share the same manufacturer, their overall build and technology in use can vary.
+- Given that the Echo PB-9010T and the Stihl BR 800 C-E MAGNUM® come from distinct manufacturers, their construction and technological features may differ.
 In this case, the Stihl BR 800 C-E MAGNUM® benefits from the Easy2Start technology.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+You'll find the throttle positioned on the tube of both products, ensuring that your left hand remains unoccupied for other activities.

 CFM & MPH